GoogleChrome/developer.chrome.com/site/en/docs/webstore/group-publishers/index.md

 1. Select the Google Group that you want to associate with the new group publisher, then click **Convert to group publisher**.

-1. Make sure that the Google Group has mail turned on, as shown below:
+1. Make sure that the [Google Group][google-group] has mail turned on, as shown below:

     {% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/TgfQPjITmgIX0aYcDl1L.png", alt="Screenshot of Allow
         posting by email option", width="685", height="179" %}